huhwt/huhwt-cce/README.md

 Functions and actions for records are described in detail in the [Hartenthaler module description](/README-CCE.md).

+The entries in the clippings cart may be cleaned up by undoing specific collection actions, too.

 An action initiated by the user then takes place on the records in the clippings cart, such as
 * the export to a GEDCOM zip file, as in the actual clippings cart module
 * the export to file in plain textual GEDCOM